la2050/challenge/_2021/learn/america-scores-los-angeles.md

   cardiovascular capacity and aerobic fitness.
 Students will be 90% more resilient, 98% are more confident, and 3x more likely than peers to reach ELA standards.
-Approximately how many people will be directly impacted by this proposal?: '500' Approximately how many people will be indirectly impacted by this proposal?: '100' Please describe the broader impact of your proposal.: >- ASLA's after-school Literacy in Action program targets boys and girls in 3rd-5th grade at elementary schools (aged 8-11) and 6th-8th grade at middle schools (aged 12-14).
+Approximately how many people will be directly impacted by this project, program, or initiative?: '500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100' Describe how Los Angeles County will be different if your work is successful.: >- ASLA's after-school Literacy in Action program targets boys and girls in 3rd-5th grade at elementary schools (aged 8-11) and 6th-8th grade at middle schools (aged 12-14).
 Gender breakdown is 60% boys, 40% girls, with the